martinvsehrdy/Python_course/README.md

 ```

 ## Webserver Flask
-* Flask is webserver that is easy to use.
+* Flask is webserver that is easy to be used.

 https://flask-doc.readthedocs.io/en/latest/